-Project Biodiversity has been working since 2015 to increase the protection of these key biodiversity areas (KBAs), implementing a monitoring programme for the seabird, plants, and reptile's species, organizing beach clean-ups and, more recently, developing a participative programme of the Natural Reserve of Costa da Fragata alongside with the authorities and local stakeholders.
+Unfortunately, over the last decade, unregulated activities within the protected areas have put the ecosystems at risk.
+The growing uncontrolled coastal development puts the reserves at risk with activities such as illegal sand removal, destruction of the dunes due to touristic excursions, poaching of protected species and pollution.
+Project Biodiversity has been working since 2015 to increase the protection of these key biodiversity areas (KBAs), implementing a monitoring programme for the seabird, plants and reptile's species, organizing beach cleanups and more recently, by developing a participative programme of the Natural Reserve of Costa da Fragata alongside with authorities and local stakeholders.

-Up to date we have a recorded more than 500 nests, ringed more than 1.200 birds, and monitored 6 different populations of seabirds in the island.
+Until now we have a recorded more than 500 seabirds' nests, ringed more than 1.200 birds, and monitored 6 different populations.
 We have also collected tons of trash from beaches, dunes, and underwater clean-ups.
-Alongside with the local authorities, we have delimited several kilometres of paths within the Natural Reserve of Costa da Fragata for the safe use of touristic excursions.
-We have also conducted 12 flora and fauna census, where we have recorded over 80 species of plants, birds, and reptiles.
+Alongside with local authorities, we have delimited different paths within the Costa da Fragata Natural Reserve for the safe use of touristic excursions.
+We have also conducted 12 flora and fauna census, where we have recorded over 80 species of plants, birds and reptiles.

-You can check some cool videos of our work on our YouTube channel and on our social media.
+Check some videos of our work on our YouTube channel and on our social media.
 Our work on sea turtles has recently been documented by BBC One on its last series of Animals with Cameras.
 And BBC Earth followed our seabird team to a colony of red-billed tropicbirds in 2017.